William Maker

-William Anthony Maker aka.
-Bill Maker (1949 - November 10, 2021) was a professor of philosophy at the Department of Philosophy and Religion in Clemson University.
+William Anthony Maker, also known as Bill Maker (1949 - November 10, 2021), was a professor of philosophy at the Department of Philosophy and Religion in Clemson University.
 Maker was the president of Hegel Society of America from 2008 to 2010.

 Life and works

 Maker received his PhD in philosophy from The New School for Social Research in 1978.
 He did his dissertation on Hegel's Critique of Absolute Knowing: An Interpretation of the "Phenomenology of Spirit".

 Along with Richard Dien Winfield, Kenley R. Dove and Stephen Houlgate, Maker is said to defend a 'presuppositionless' and 'non-foundational' reading of Hegel's Logic.